rust-lang/rfcs/active/0000-remove-drop-flag-and-zeroing.md

 it became clear after a little experimentation that the annoyance implied here made this a non-starter.

-## Do this, but add support for variant-predicated drop-obligations
+## Do this with support for variant-predicated drop-obligations

 In "match expressions and enum variants" above, this RFC proposed the match-arm rule that if any arm in a match consumes the input via `move`, then